YukiYasuda2718/srda-cvae/README.md

 - The experiments have been conducted in the Singularity container.
 - The container is started using [`./script/start_singularity_container.sh`](./script/start_singularity_container.sh).
-  - The preferences, such as port numbers, need to be modified first.
+  - The preferences, such as port numbers (`PORT`), need to be modified first.
 - The total data size will be about 60 GB, all of which are stored in `data`.

 ### Make training data